Scholarships

 Your transcript (unofficial is fine)

 Letter of recommendation from a non-family member (teacher, employer, mentor, community person, etc.) that helps us feel as if we know you.
-Or provide a name and phone number of reference we can call

 Resume: List and date of academic awards, honors, high school activities, or any community activities including organizations, employment, family support roles, etc.